 Why not take a moment to regroup and recenter at Ku Cha House of Tea?
 The owners source their loose-leaf tea from family-owned farms during trips to southwest China, taking part in the harvesting and learning about the processing techniques along the way.
 If folks are feeling inspired they can create unique tea blends at the tea bar or check out their calendar of tea tastings and classes to go deeper.

 Host a late-afternoon meeting or mixer at Rembrandt Yard, an upscale, hybrid art gallery/event space with views of Boulder and the Flatirons.

 Catch a concert at the historic Boulder Theater, with its iconic marquee and art deco architecture.
 You can even treat your group like VIPs and work with the owners to section off a part of the theater just for your group.

 - Plan a group skiing or snowshoeing activity at Eldora Mountain Ski Resort, Boulder's backyard ski resort that’s located about 20 miles away from downtown.

 - Venture about an hour away up to Rocky Mountain National Park for an alpine hike surrounded by dramatic peaks, breathtaking waterfalls, lake-lined valleys, and exciting Colorado wilderness.

-- If it’s a Saturday head over to the Boulder Farmers Market, located right downtown beside Boulder Creek and named the No. 1 Farmers’ Market in the U.S. by readers of USA Today.
+- If it’s a Saturday in April through November, head over to the Boulder Farmers Market, located right downtown beside Boulder Creek.
 It’s a celebration of food with a lively atmosphere of music, samples and artisan goods.
 (Also open Wednesday evenings.)